Confederation of African Esports

 The Confederation of African Esports (CAES) is the governing body of Esports in Africa.

 Members

 So far, there are 5 member nations in CAES.

 History

-Confederation of African Esports was formally constituted on 14 December 2008.
+The Confederation of African Esports was formally constituted on 14 June 2007.

 Structure

 Confederation of African Esports, like other sports confederations, is constituted as a voluntary association.

-The highest authority of the CAES is the Annual General Meeting which holds all Committees accountable for their actions.
+The highest authority of the CAES is the Annual General Meeting, which holds all Committees accountable for their actions.

 The management board deals with the day-to-day operations of CAES and overseas the different Boards of Control.

 History of the emblem

-In 2008 the logo included the mind sports logo.
+In 2008, the logo included the mind sports logo.
 The mind sports logo was dropped in 2013 in favour of the wording 'CAES'.

 Official Test matches

-The following Test matches were held:
+The following test matches were held:

 Continental Championships

 Presidents

-CAES has had the following Presidents for the period 2008 to present:
+CAES has had the following Presidents from the period of 2008 up to the present: